biotite-dev/biotite/doc/tutorial/database.rst

 Often you just need a file temporarily for loading it into your script.
 In this case the `Biopython` temporary directory is recommended.
 The temporary directory will be present as long as the script is running.
-Afterwards the directory is automatically deleted.
+Afterwards, the directory is automatically deleted.

 .. code-block:: python